ali-mahdavi-dev/ali-mahdavi-dev/README.md

 ## 🤝 Open to Collaborate

 I'm always open to collaborating on interesting and challenging projects!
+Whether you're working on an open-source initiative, building a startup, or tackling a complex technical problem, I'd love to be part of the journey.
 If you have a project that needs help or want to work together, I'd be happy to connect with you.
+Let's create something amazing! 💡

 ---